uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 GDB to the rescue!
 {% end %}

-This revealed that the at-the-time `secstotimestr` was causing the application to crash.
+This revealed that at the time, `secstotimestr` was causing the application to crash.

 {% figure(src="assets/gdb_2.webp", alt="GDB outputted the meta duration") %}
 The duration in the negatives
 {% end %}

-GDB also helped reveal the fake duration that would have been shown at first.
+GDB also helped reveal the fake duration that would have been shown first.

 ## The source